 Decentralized applications (Dapps) fuse together the money system benefits of the Ethereum Blockchain with software applications.
-One difference between Dapps and most web apps is that applications such as Facebook, online games and financial tools make a user beholden to that platform.
-Dapps are programmed to run automatically and those that create and/or them do not need to worry about getting blocked from a centralized platform, such as Twitter.
+One difference between Dapps and most web apps is that applications such as Facebook, online games and financial tools, make a user beholden to that platform.
+Dapps are programmed to run automatically and those that create and/or them do not need to worry about getting blocked or censored from a centralized platform, such as Twitter.

 Another major point about Dapps is that because they run on an open public blockchain, they are available to anyone with an Internet device.
 Most apps today are available only through GooglePlay and Apple’s App Store, so they depend on these centralized platforms.

 According to the State of the Dapps website, there are 2608 Dapps currently running on the Ethereum Blockchain.
 Together, those Dapps have over 15,000 users and a daily volume of about $12.6 million.

 Hundreds of Dapps are spread across dozens of industries thus far, including:

 - Cryptocurrency markets & exchanges (examples: Bancor and Ox)

 - Crypto wallets (Basic Attention Token, Ethos)

 - Games (My Crypto Heroes, GodsUnchained)

 A few years before its official inception in 2015, the Ethereum white paper was published.
 It documented the open source protocol for creating Dapps.
 Ethereum was originally founded by Vitalik Buterin (who remains an influential figure in the crypto community today) along with Mihai Alisie, Anthony Di lorio and Charles Holkinson.
 Dr. Gavin Wood, Jeffrey Wilke and Joseph Lubin (ConsenSys Founder) were also on the original development team.